 Australia Is Online

-Smartphone penetration is forecasted to exceed 72% in 2020.
+Smartphone penetration is forecasted to exceed 80% by 2023.
 (Again, this is similar to the United States.)

 Australians Love Shopping Online

 Even before the pandemic, Australians loved shopping online.
 Now?
 It's a way of life: 82% of all Australian households shopped online in 2020.